 What Is a Heel Callus?

-Heel calluses are thickened skin tissue, usually caused by repetitive, excessive friction.
-They’re your skin’s attempt to protect itself.
+A heel callus is thickened skin tissue, usually caused by repetitive, excessive friction.
+It’s your skin’s attempt to protect itself.
 The problem with this phenomenon is that the extra tissue produces more friction, worsening the condition.